indico/indico/indico/htdocs/ihelp/html/_sources/UserGuide/Protection.txt

 If the Indico object is PRIVATE, this checking will not be applied.

-If you wish to add special access to some users, meaning that the domain control will not be applied for those users, you can add them in the "Users allowed to access" list.
+If it is INHERITING, it will have the same access protection as its parent.
+Its access protection status will therefore change whenever the parent's access protection changes.

 .. |image208| image:: UserGuidePics/tree.png
 .. |image209| image:: UserGuidePics/privByInh.png
-.. |image210| image:: UserGuidePics/privByItself.png
+.. |image210| image:: UserGuidePics/privatePublic.png
-.. |image211| image:: UserGuidePics/absoPub.png
+.. |image211| image:: UserGuidePics/inheriting.png
+.. |image212| image:: UserGuidePics/publicPrivate.png